Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 ![Screenshot 2022-03-29 at 21-57-28 input-output-hk_plutus-starter A starter project for Plutus apps](https://user-images.githubusercontent.com/59018247/160735333-c449ea3e-8ce7-43e2-a2de-51e56d151387.png)

-## 2: Import haskell files into the project
+## 2: Import Haskell Files into the Project

 ### Now it is time to import my files into the project.
 It is good practice to have at least two main folders; an app directory for executable files and an src directory for the onchain and utility files.